bjssacademy/advanced-tdd/chapter08/chapter08.md

 _But what if we use a carrier pigeon instead?_

 I'm glad you asked, because that weakens the position considerably.
-Our cariier pigeon, Percival Peckwith, isn't remotely interested in your 2D array.
+Our carrier pigeon, Percival Peckwith, isn't remotely interested in your 2D array.
 Percy will have to trust that the ship location is stored, but doesn't care how.
 Nor does Percy care about zero-based array indices to specify a location.
 He will just take the location, and pass the request on.

 To find our abstraction, we:

 - Assume storage is taken care of
 - Need to communicate a request to store a ship at a location
-- Decide on coordinate system for that location
+- Decide on a coordinate system for that location

 So we might decide on an abstraction like this: